mirogon/GodotMmo/Docs/GodotMmoTodo.md

 # Current Microtask
-- [GameClient] Create character scene
+- [Client] Sends CreateCharacter packet to GameServer when clicking Create in the CreateNewCharacterScene

 # Current Macrotask
 - Create Character